evertoneie/DG-NILM/README.md

 - Aggregate triggering with fixed intervals (TFI):} In this case, we choose fixed switching intervals and always start at the exact times for all switches with overlapping loads;
 - Aggregate triggering with a finite set of different intervals (TDI):} In this case, we choose a finite set of switching patterns for the relays, generating a finite set of different switching patterns for different AWs;
 - Aggregate triggering with a random set of different intervals (TRI):} In this case, we choose a random switching pattern for each load, and there is an infinite set of possible combinations between these patterns, generating all AW with different switching patterns.

+## Experiments with DG-NILM dataset

+This section concerns the results submitted as a paper to the IEEE Transactions on Smart Grids journal in August 2023.
+All scripts and implementation details can be found in the branch [Access TSG2023 Branch](../TSG2023/).
+Esse branch possui as pastas ` [Methods](../TSG2023/Methods) and [auxiliar_scripts](../TSG2023/auxiliar_scripts)

+We prepared three classification experiments with DG-NILM-V1: *Inverter Detection Experiment* (IDE), *Loads Detection Experiment* (LDE), and *Loads and Inverter Detection Experiment* (LIDE), with different frameworks.
+For LDE and LIDE, we use multi-label binary classification.
+For IDE, we use binary classification.
+The purpose of LDE is to disaggregate and classify the electrical loads aggregated in `I_agg` into scenarios *with* and *without* the DG presence.
+The purpose of LIDE is to disaggregate and classify both the electrical loads and the presence of the inverter in the aggregated *I_agg* signal.
+Finally, IDE aims to identify and classify the presence of distributed generation in the aggregate signal *I_agg*.